JarryShaw/PyPCAPKit/README.rst

 ``pypcapfile``  *not measured* [2]_
 ============== ===========================

-..
-[1] `PyPCAP`_ could not be installed on the machine available for benchmarking, so no figure was taken.
-Its 1.3.0 sdist compiles a C extension and needs `libpcap`_'s headers *and* shared library present, and the pre-generated ``pcap.c`` it ships does not compile on Python 3.12 or newer (see `Installation`_).
-Rather than publish a number measured on different hardware and a different Python from the rows above -- which would not be comparable with them -- the cell is left empty.

-..
-[2] `PyPCAPFile`_ 0.12.0 cannot be imported on Python 3.12 or newer, so it
-   could only be timed on an older interpreter than the rows above were measured with.
-That number would not be comparable, so the cell is left empty.

 Both figures will be filled in once the two engines can be timed on the same host, capture and iteration count as the existing rows.